ApurvaKondekar2004/Spam-Email-Classification/README.md

 # 📩 Spam Email Classification

-This project is a web application that classifies whether an email is **Spam** or **Not Spam** using basic NLP features and a machine learning model.
+This project is a web application that classifies whether an email is **Spam** or **Not Spam** using basic feature extraction and a machine learning model.

 ---